globaltoken/bitcore-lib/README.md

 ## Get Started

 ```
-npm install bitcore-lib
+npm install gltcore-lib
 ```

 ```
-bower install bitcore-lib
+bower install gltcore-lib
 ```

 ## Documentation

-The complete docs are hosted here: [bitcore documentation](http://bitcore.io/guide/).
-There's also a [bitcore API reference](http://bitcore.io/api/) available generated from the JSDocs of the project, where you'll find low-level details on each bitcore utility.
+The complete docs are hosted here: [gltcore documentation](http://bitcore.io/guide/).
+There's also a [gltcore API reference](http://bitcore.io/api/) available generated from the JSDocs of the project, where you'll find low-level details on each gltcore utility.

 - [Read the Developer Guide](http://bitcore.io/guide/)
 - [Read the API Reference](http://bitcore.io/api/)